WojtaCZ/fastic-userboard-hw/README.md

 </div>

 ## Specifications
-The following table summarises the electrical specifications of the readout and userboard.
-These specifications need to be met in order to guarantee propper functionality.
+The following tables summarise the electrical specifications of the readout and userboard.
+These specifications need to be met in order to guarantee proper functionality.

+The table bellow summarizes the currents and voltages that the readout can supply.
 <div align="center">

 |                                        |   Min   |   Typ   |   Max   |   Unit   |